Fool’s Gold or Uncut Diamond?

 So web mining – the exploration and analysis of relevant user-generated web content – is of great interest to marketers and market researchers.
 A key output of web mining activities is the share of voice (SOV) a brand or product gains in relation to its competitors.
 SOV is usually based on counting how often a certain query appears across the observed parts of the social web in a specific time interval.
 The descriptive SOV is often enhanced by adding the element of positive, negative or neutral sentiment to the analysis.
 Even further significance can be added by assessing the influence of the user posting comments on a specific brand.
 Modern web mining systems also often allow researchers to engage with selected bloggers or users.

-Web Mining and Marketing
+Web Mining and Search Engine Marketing

 This gives brand managers the opportunity to move from passive monitoring towards active participation.
 Advanced analytical approaches go further than basic sentiment analysis and try to identify the themes of postings and conversations.
 The overall trend in web mining is moving towards ‘understanding’ what is being said.
 The attempt to answer the ultimate question – whether web mining is just fool’s gold or should be considered an uncut diamond – requires a closer look at the underlying technical procedures.
 The process of a web mining project is highly iterative and has five constituent steps: the discovery of relevant sources, the extraction of data from these sources, followed by extensive data cleaning, analysis and finally the generation of insightful reports.